-- Education related to kinship care, such as: caregiving, self-care, mental health, legal assistance, social media, current technologies, child development, childhood trauma, financial planning, taxes, cultural competency,
+- Education related to kinship care, such as caregiving, self-care, mental health, legal assistance, social media, current technologies, child development, childhood trauma, financial planning, taxes, cultural competency,

 obtaining guardianship or custody orders; child/Parent visitation; public benefits and financial matters; assistance with negotiations; housing; culturally appropriate legal services to immigrant caregivers

-- Access to federal, state and local benefits including, but not limited to: Temporary Assistance for Needy Families (TANF); Supplemental Nutrition Assistance Program (SNAP); WIC; Supplemental Security Income (SSI); Housing Authority; Income Support Division; Medicaid; Child Support; Respite Care; Guardianship Assistance; Legal Assistance; Child Care Assistance; Education.
+- Access to federal, state, and local benefits including, but not limited to, Temporary Assistance for Needy Families (TANF); Supplemental Nutrition Assistance Program (SNAP); WIC; Supplemental Security Income (SSI); Housing Authority; Income Support Division; Medicaid; Child Support; Respite Care; Guardianship Assistance; Legal Assistance; Child Care Assistance; Education.

 What Is The Process Like?

-- A Request For Services form is submitted online or a Triage Of Needs Is Completed by a Community Service Worker (CSW) for each family.
+- A Request For Services form is submitted online, or a Triage Of Needs Is Completed by a Community Service Worker (CSW) for each family.

-- An assessment of needs is performed by the Program Coordinator.
+- An assessment of needs is performed.

-- Services continue, on an as-needed-basis, indefinitely.
+- Services continue on an as-needed basis.